RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Creation of a database to extract estimated LAT values defined by a study area

-In order to provide calibration geoids for subsea surveing equipment, I have created this guidelines.
-They tell you how to extract MSS values, or LAT values making use of a small GIS database.
+In order to provide calibration geoids for subsea surveying equipment, I have written this small guidelines.
+It makes use of a relational database which is common in GIS packages.
+The steps go from downloading the files to extracting MSS values for a selected area, or LAT values making use of BLAST.

 ## Getting Started